wtanuw/WTLibrary-iOS/README.md

 ## License

-WTLibrary-iOS-ObjC is available under the MIT license.
+WTLibrary-iOS is available under the MIT license.
 See the LICENSE file for more info.